History of rail transport: Italy

-Railways were introduced in Italy when it was still a divided country.
-The first line to be built on the peninsula was the Naples–Portici line, in the Kingdom of the Two Sicilies, which was 7.640 km long and was inaugurated on 3 October 1839, nine years after the world's first "modern" inter-city railway, the Liverpool and Manchester Railway.
-During the first phase of development, it was operated by a locomotive derived by the British Planet, that served the Royal convoy that traveled between the capital city of Naples and the summer residence at Royal Palace of Portici.
+Railways were introduced to Italy when it was still a divided country.
+The first line to be built on the peninsula was the Naples–Portici line in the Kingdom of the Two Sicilies, which was 7.640 km long and inaugurated on 3 October 1839.
+This was nine years after the world's first "modern" inter-city railway, the Liverpool and Manchester Railway.
+During the first phase of development, it was operated by a locomotive derived from the British Planet, which served the Royal convoy that traveled between the capital city of Naples and the summer residence at Royal Palace of Portici.
 Soon after, the line lost its exclusive nature and was rapidly expanded toward Salerno and Nola, serving both public transportation and freight needs.

 The following year the firm Holzhammer of Bolzano was granted the "Imperial-Royal privilege" to build the Milano–Monza line (12 km), the second railway built in Italy, in the then Kingdom of Lombardy–Venetia, a part of the Austrian Empire.
 On request of the Milanese and Venetian industries, but also for the already clear military importance, construction of the Milan–Venice line was begun.
 In 1842 the Padua-Mestre stretch of 32 km was inaugurated, followed in 1846 by the Milan-Treviglio (32 km) and Padua-Vicenza (30 km), as well as the bridge spanning the lagoon of Venice.